Friedrich Wilhelm, Duke of Schleswig-Holstein-Sonderburg-Glücksburg: Childhood and education

 Prince Friedrich Wilhelm grew up with his two older sisters Friederike and Louise at Lindenau manor, where he received his first education at home.
 In 1798, Wilhelm's father retired from his Prussian military service in Königsberg and settled in Leipzig to study for a few years.
 At the same time, the thirteen year old Prince Friedrich Wilhelm was sent to the Knight academy in Brandenburg an der Havel where he received his education from 1798 to 1802, after which he studied at the University of Leipzig from 1803 under the supervision of the father.

 The Royal Horse Guards Barracks in Copenhagen in the 19th century.

 Although Friedrich Wilhelm's ancestors had been in Prussian service, the father was no longer on good terms with the Prussian king due to some unfortunate dispositions, and therefore wanted to find career opportunities for his son elsewhere.
 In 1804, his father sent him to the family's original home in Denmark-Norway.
 Already in 1803, the boy's godfather, Crown Prince Frederick, had appointed him rittmeister à la suite in the Royal Horse Guards and the following year he moved to Copenhagen where he was housed in the Royal Horse Guards Barracks by Frederiksholms Kanal in central Copenhagen.

 Military career

+Litograph of Friedrich Wilhelm in uniform by Timm Bernhard Wilms.

 Subsequently, he made a career as an officer of the Danish army during the Napoleonic Wars.
 After just one year in Copenhagen, Friedrich Wilhelm was, at his own request, transferred to the Duchy of Holstein, where the Danish army maintained guard duty along the Danish monarchy's southern border.
 From 1805 to 1807, he served there as second rittmeiser in the Life Regiment Dragoons, where he took part in guarding the border and several times had the opportunity to demonstrate good military skills, especially in reconnaissance.
 However, after the British bombardment of Copenhagen in 1807, Denmark allied with France and the army was transferred to Zealand, just as Friedrich Wilhelm also returned to service in the capital.